RI-SCALE/lighthouse-ri-scale/ADMIN_API.md

 > **Interactive docs (Swagger UI):** `http://localhost:7673/api/v1/admin/docs`

-The Admin API is the primary management interface for Lighthouse 0.20.x — it replaces the old `lhcli` CLI tool and the legacy `/enroll` HTTP endpoint for day-to-day operations.
+The Admin API is the primary management interface for Lighthouse 0.20.x — it replaces the old `lhcli` CLI tool for day-to-day operations (users, metadata, lifetimes, key management, removal).

+> **Enrollment note:** the Admin API does *not* fetch a subordinate's keys
+> automatically — see §5.
+To enroll a live entity by auto-fetching its keys,
+> the `/enroll` endpoint (§9) remains the simplest path.

 ---